African Para-Badminton Championships: 2018 Kampala

 The first edition of the championships was hosted in Kampala, Uganda.
 Nigeria became the best country in this edition of the championships, having won a total of 7 gold medals and 5 silver medals in the championships.

 2022 Kampala

 Kampala would host the games for a second time in 2022 after the 2020 edition was cancelled as a result of the COVID-19 pandemic.
 The Egyptian team won 8 golds, 2 silvers and 3 bronzes in this edition.

+2023 Kampala

+Kampala would host the games for a third time in 2023.

+2025 Abia State

+Abia State would host the games for the first time in 2025.